Cmdliner/isms_server/README.md

 - Setup the env variables by writing them to a `.env` file

-- Run `pnpm start:dev` to start the server locally
+- Run `pnpm run start:dev` to start the server locally

 ## IMPLEMENTED FEATURES